 help you to live longer.

-You may need to take more than one medicine to bring your blood pressure down to a healthy level.
+You may need to take more than one medication to bring your blood pressure down to a healthy level.

-Which medicine (or medicines) you try first will depend on several things, including how high your blood pressure is and whether you have other medical conditions.
+Which medication (or medications) you try first will depend on several things, including how high your blood pressure is and whether you have other medical conditions.

-The main blood-pressure medicines all work in slightly different ways, which is one reason why it often helps to take more than one.
+The main blood-pressure medications all work in slightly different ways, which is one reason why it often helps to take more than one.
 These are the main types that your doctor might recommend:

 Angiotensin II receptor blockers (ARBs)